nickaxgit/gofu/readme.md

 		//player id must exist player name must match
 		//a player can be signed in on (have valid auth tokens) on many devices
-		//devices (viewers/controllers) attach to a player and are issues an auth token
+		//devices (viewers/controllers) attach to a player and are issued an auth token
 		//When signed in - player sees a list of devices that are authed
 		//A player can be signed in, and not in any game
-		//A can player join a (one) game
+		//A can player join any (one) game
 		//Additional devices can join as viewers/controllers
-		//if he joins a *different* game on a second device - the players game id is changed - all viewers now view the player in the new game
+		//If he joins a *different* game on a second device - the players game id is changed - all viewers now view the player in the new game
 		//Any vehicle is left unpiloted (unless under dual control) - warn if airbourne
 		//A player owns an aircraft, and can use it in any game until it is destroyed
 		//If the player survives (say) a crash landing, he can board another aircraft (from his stable) - he might be in for a long walk home